The Atacama Cosmology Telescope: A census of bridges between galaxy clusters: Introduction

 \section{Introduction}

-In the standard $\Lambda$CDM model of contemporary cosmology, the dominant component of the universe is dark energy, which represents about $70\%$ of the total mass-energy density \citep{planck2018_VI,spergel_wmap}.
+In the standard $\Lambda$CDM model of contemporary cosmology, the dominant component of the universe is dark energy, which represents about $70\%$ of the total mass-energy density \citep{planck2018_VI,Hinshaw2013}.
 The remaining $30\%$ is the matter, dominated by cold dark matter (CDM), believed to be a component that only interacts through gravity.
 Baryonic matter comprises less than $5\%$ of the cosmic budget.
-Starting in the late 1990's, censuses of the baryon content of the universe found that the sum of all the observed contributions accounts for only ${\sim}10\%$ of the ``cosmic baryon budget'' \cite{Fukugita1998} (see also \cite{Bregman_2007}).
-The search for missing baryons then moved to the non-stellar components of galaxy clusters, as X-ray observations revealed that their hot atmospheres, the intra-cluster medium (ICM), are several times more massive than the visible component \cite{physics_of_galaxy_clusters}.
-Including the ICM mass increases the observed baryon fraction to $12\%$.
+Starting in the late 1990's, censuses of the baryon content of the universe found that the sum of all the contributions observed at the time accounted for only ${\sim}10\%$ of the ``cosmic baryon budget'' \cite{Fukugita1998} (see also \cite{Bregman_2007}).
+The search for missing baryons considered both the stellar and the non-stellar components of galaxy clusters, as X-ray observations revealed that their hot atmospheres, the intra-cluster medium (ICM), are several times more massive than the visible component \cite{physics_of_galaxy_clusters} (i.e. observable in the visible domain of the electromagnetic spectrum).
+Including the ICM mass (see, e.g., references \cite{WHIM_virgo_2023}, \cite{WHIM_coronaBorealis_2005} and \cite{WHIM_shapley_1998}) increases the observed baryon fraction to $12\%$.
 In addition, observations of neutral hydrogen through Ly-$\alpha$ forests at low redshift ($z<0.07$) \cite{Penton_2004,Sembach_2004} brought the content up to $~40\%$.
 However, a significant portion (${\sim}60\%$) of baryons was still waiting to be firmly detected.
 A broadly accepted solution to the missing baryon problem was proposed by Fukugita et al.~\cite{Fukugita1998}, who estimated that about one third of the baryons could be located in warm gas outside galaxy clusters, called the warm--hot intergalactic medium (WHIM).
 Hydrodynamic simulations \cite{Cen_1999,Tuominen_2021} suggest that these clouds trace the so-called cosmic web, the network of dark matter filaments connecting clusters.
 Cosmic filaments are expected to have low overdensities ($\delta \sim 10{-}100$) and to be collapsed but not virialized.

 Recent work using the dispersion of fast radio bursts has shown that the baryon fraction integrated over the line of sight is indeed compatible with early universe measurements \citep{macquart/etal:2020,khrykin/etal:2024}.
 Such evidence indicates that baryons are not missing, but rather are hosted in low-density environments, which makes direct observations of their X-ray or millimetric signal challenging.